shortpatti/aboutme/_docs/ux-writing-samples.md

 #### Rewrite

-The iOS Mobile Messaging SDK version 3.8 is compatible with Xcode 10.2, Swift version 5.0.1 (swiftlang-1001.0.82.4 clang-1001.0.46.5), and supported on iOS versions 10 through 12.
+The iOS Mobile SDK version 3.8 is compatible with Xcode 10.2, Swift version 5.0.1 (swiftlang-1001.0.82.4 clang-1001.0.46.5), and supported on iOS versions 10 through 12.

-**Important:** The iOS Mobile Messaging SDK version 3.8 is not compatible with simulators when running in an Objective-C project.
+**Important:** The iOS Mobile SDK version 3.8 is not compatible with simulators when running in an Objective-C project.

 ##### Bug Fixes